Last Updated on

 Hawaii recently passed a law regarding service dogs and owners who try to pass their dog as a service dog unlawfully, so please don’t state your dog is a service dog if it is not.

-Although it seems next to impossible to bring your pup on a trip to the Hawaiian islands, it’s all possible with proper planning.
+Although it seems next to impossible to bring your pup to the Hawaiian islands, it’s all possible with proper planning.

 About the Author: